Git Diff – What is it, Uses & Applications

-This form allows comparison of content between files that aren't in the working directory or aren't tracked by Git at at all.
+This form allows the comparison of data between files that aren't in the working directory or aren't tracked by Git at at all.
 The

 --no-index flag is optional (and implied) when one or more of the files is outside of the working directory.

 Diff Working Tree and Named Commit

 Compare unstaged changes in the working directory with a named commit.
 Can use HEAD or a branch name for commit instead of a commit hash if desired.
 Use HEAD to view changes since last commit.
 The diff output will contain a cumulative list of all files and changes implemented.